cwellsx/view/packages/react-forum/README.md

 ## Why

-I wrote this to confirm my understanding, of how to design and write an application using React.
+I wrote this project, to confirm my understanding of how to design and write an application using React.

-The React API documentation shows isolated sample components or fragments -- each implemented using half-a-dozen lines of code -- whereas this larger project shows some example of:
+The React API documentation shows small code examples -- each a half-a-dozen lines of code -- whereas this larger project shows some example of:

 - How to implement an application
   -- [`./src/react/App.tsx`](./src/react/App.tsx)